p2kmgcl/chachi-shell/README.md

 > - Sway is a compositor for wayland
 > - `swaymsg -t get_outputs` list outputs

-- Install `sway clipman alacritty`
+- Install `sway clipman alacritty thunar`
-- Install `sway-launcher-desktop` from AUR
+- Install `ulauncher` from AUR

 > Installing `xorg-xwayland` is necessary for
 > better compatibility with _old_ X11 only applications.